The Right Honourable: In the House of Commons

 In the chamber of the House of Commons, members are not permitted to address each other directly, nor to name other members, but must instead address the speaker and refer to other members indirectly.
 This practice is intended to enforce a polite tone to maintain order and good honour.
+Only the occupant of the Chair addresses Members by name.
 Members generally refer to one another as "my honourable friend" if in the same party, and "the honourable gentleman/lady/member" otherwise.
-If needed, constituencies ("the honourable member for ...") or ministerial offices (e.g. "my honourable friend the prime minister") can be used for clarity.
+If needed, constituencies ("the honourable member for ...") or ministerial offices (e.g. "my right honourable friend the Prime Minister") can be used for clarity.

 Referring to one another as honourable is merely a courtesy used within the House, and is not a style used outside the chamber.
 However, when a member is in fact entitled to be styled Right Honourable (in practice always through membership of the Privy Council), they are referred to as such in the chamber.
-Further embellishments are traditionally applied to clergy (reverend), military officers (gallant) and barristers (learned), a practice recommended to be abolished following a 2010 report of the Modernisation Committee but in practice continued.
+Further embellishments are traditionally applied to clergy (reverend), military officers (gallant) and barristers (learned), a practice recommended to be abolished following a 2010 report of the Modernisation Committee, but in practice continued.
 In summary: